larrykluger/Register-Plus-Redux/readme.txt

 = 3.9.3 =
 February 7, 2012 by radiok

-* Added new dynamic keywords feature, %=key% will search user_meta and replace
+* Added new feature dynamic keywords for custom messages, %=keyword% will search user_meta for keyword and replace
 * Fixed bug with custom admin messages

 = 3.9.2 =